Dedualizing complexes and MGM duality: Introduction

-\begin{proof} Assume for simplicity of notation that the complex $\B^\bu$ is concentrated in nonpositive cohomological degrees.
-Let $d$~be an integer greater or equal to both the projective dimension of the complex $\B^\bu$ viewed as a complex of left $\C$\+comodules and the contraflat dimension of $\B^\bu$ as a complex of right $\D$\+comodules.
+\begin{proof} Assume for simplicity of notation that the complex $B^\bu$ is concentrated in nonpositive cohomological degrees.
+Let $d$~be an integer greater or equal to the projective dimension $\pd_{(R,I)}B^\bu$.
+By Proposition~\ref{contraflat-projective-dimension}, we then also have $d\ge\cfd_{(R,I)}B^\bu$.